infinum/eightshift-docs/website/docs/basics/architecture-concepts.md

 Every Eightshift project has one global `manifest.json` file stored in `src/Blocks/manifest.json`, which contains global settings, properties, and variables.

-Furthermore, every Eightshift block, component and variation has its own manifest file which is used to provide data required for block registration, such as a list of attributes, the block name and the template for the inserter example.
-These local manifest files allow you to define arrays of options for attribute values which your blocks or components can consume.
+Furthermore, every Eightshift block, component, and variation has its own manifest file which is used to provide data required for block registration, such as a list of attributes, the block name, and the template for the inserter example.
+These local manifest files allow you to define arrays of options for attribute values that your blocks or components can consume.
 Manifest files also allow you to define relationships between attribute values and CSS variable values, which allows you a great deal of power when styling your blocks and components, as well as saves time as you don't have to provide conditional CSS classes.

 To learn more about the [global manifest](blocks-global-manifest.md), [block manifest](block-manifest.md), [component manifest](blocks-component-manifest.md) and using [the manifest to provide CSS variables for use in block styling](blocks-styles.md), read the respective articles in the [Blocks chapter](blocks-important).
 For information about manifest structure, refer to the manifest schemas available in Eightshift Frontend Libs and linked to in the manifest files.